 First for Martha; Martha Heller is one of the most widely followed voices on the role of the CIO, one of our primary topics here today.
 She has been a CIO.com contributor since 1999 and was founder of the CIO Executive Council IDG’s Professional Organization for CIOs.
 Martha has written two books on IT Leadership – ‘CIO Paradox: Battling the Contradictions of IT Leadership’ and ‘Be the Business: CIOs in the new era of IT’.
 Martha is CEO of Heller Search Associates, an executive recruiting firm that specializes in technology leadership positions nationwide across all industries.
 Through all of these platforms, Martha has built a large, intellectually engaged network of technology executives, many of whom contribute to her widely read newsletter at the Heller report.
 Target Research recently named Martha as a top influencer of US based CIOs.
 And Martha, I think a lot of that experience is going to come to bear, add a lot of value to our listeners today in IT leadership in a lot of different roles, as we talk about the changing roles and priorities for IT leaders.

 Martha, I want to kick it over to you.
 As we mentioned a little bit, you’ve been writing and speaking about the CIO role for some time.
 You’ve been interviewing CIOs and placed many in their jobs as well.
-As I mentioned at the top of the show, the pandemic has obviously affected travel for folks like you and Pradeep.
+As I mentioned at the top of the show, the pandemic has obviously affected travel for folks like you.
 More importantly, today, it has affected the CIO role.
 What do you think are some of the immediate impacts, as you talk to your network of CIOs, that they’re seeing in the changes to their roles since the pandemic really set in early spring this year?

 Martha: Sure thing Logan, thank you!
 Right after the pandemic really hit in March, I spent quite a bit of time, maybe two months, doing what I called a listening tour where I spoke to CIOs, mostly Fortune 500 companies across a very broad range of industries, just trying to get a handle on what’s going on out there regarding CIO response to the pandemic.
 For the first several months, it was all about getting the workforce to work remotely.
 Then there are security implications, disaster recovery, education, and rolling out collaboration technologies.
 So that was a huge effort and that was really what I would call the first phase of CIO priority, probably from mid-March to May.
 It was just about getting these remote environments up and running.